Novimatrem/multicommittr.sh/README.md

 # how to (win10)

+Windows usage of the script is unsupported by me, I don't use Windows.
+It may work, it probably won't.
+I don't test it on Windows.
+See LICENSE for details.

 For Windows, the script is only tested on the latest versions of Windows 11 and probably depends on it.

 It should require Windows 11 version 23H2 build 22635.4145 or later.